 OBJECTIVE:To describe the social, emotional and physical wellbeing of Aboriginal mothers in prison.
 METHODS:Cross-sectional survey, including a Short Form Health Survey (SF-12) and Kessler Psychological Distress Scale (5-item version) administered to Aboriginal women who self-identified as mothers.
 RESULTS:Seventy-seven Aboriginal mothers in New South Wales (NSW) and 84 in Western Australia (WA) participated in the study.
 Eighty-three per cent (n=59) of mothers in NSW were in prison for drug-related offences, 64.8% (n=46) of mothers in WA were in prison for offences committed under the influence of alcohol.
 Sixty-eight per cent (n=52) of mothers in NSW and 35% (n=28) of mothers in WA reported mental health problems.
 Physical (PCS) and Mental (MCS) component scores of SF-12 varied for mothers in NSW and WA.
 Mothers in NSW experienced poorer health and functioning than mothers in WA (NSW: PCS 49.5, MCS 40.6; WA: PCS 54.4, MCS 48.3) and high levels of psychological distress (NSW: 13.1; WA 10.1).
 CONCLUSIONS:Aboriginal mothers in prison have significant health needs associated with physical and mental health, and psychological distress.
 Implications for public health: Adoption of social and emotional wellbeing as an explanatory framework for culturally secure healthcare in prison is essential to improving health outcomes of Aboriginal mothers in prison in Australia.

-Zeki, R, Li, Z, Wang, AY, Homer, CSE, Oats, JJN, Marshall, D & Sullivan, EA 2019, 'Obstetric anal sphincter injuries among women with gestational diabetes and women without gestational diabetes: A NSW population-based cohort study', Australian and New Zealand Journal of Obstetrics and Gynaecology.View/Download from: Publisher's site
+Zeki, R, Li, Z, Wang, AY, Homer, CSE, Oats, JJN, Marshall, D & Sullivan, EA 2019, 'Obstetric anal sphincter injuries among women with gestational diabetes and women without gestational diabetes: A NSW population-based cohort study', AUSTRALIAN & NEW ZEALAND JOURNAL OF OBSTETRICS & GYNAECOLOGY, vol. 59, no. 5, pp. 662-669.View/Download from: Publisher's site

-Zeki, R, Oats, JJN, Wang, AY, Li, Z, Homer, CSE & Sullivan, EA 2018, 'Cesarean section and diabetes during pregnancy: An NSW population study using the Robson classification.', The journal of obstetrics and gynaecology research, vol. 44, no. 5, pp. 890-898.View/Download from: UTS OPUS or Publisher's site
+Zeki, R, Oats, JJN, Wang, AY, Li, Z, Homer, CSE & Sullivan, EA 2018, 'Cesarean section and diabetes during pregnancy: An NSW population study using the Robson classification.', The journal of obstetrics and gynaecology research, vol. 44, no. 5, pp. 890-898.View/Download from: Publisher's site

 AIM:The aim of this study was to identify the main contributors to cesarean section (CS) among women with and without diabetes during pregnancy using the Robson classification and to compare CS rates within Robson groups.
 METHODS:A population-based cohort study was conducted of all women who gave birth in New South Wales, Australia, between 2002 and 2012.
 Women with pregestational diabetes (types 1 and 2) and gestational diabetes mellitus (GDM) were grouped using the Robson classification.
 Adjusted odd ratios (AOR) and 95% confidence intervals (CI) were calculated using multivariable logistic regression.
 RESULTS:The total CS rate was 53.6% for women with pregestational diabetes, 36.8% for women with GDM and 28.5% for women without diabetes.
 Previous CS contributed the most to the total number of CS in all populations.
 For preterm birth, the contribution to the total was 20.5% for women with pregestational diabetes and 5.7% for women without diabetes.
 Compared to women without diabetes, for nulliparous with pregestational diabetes, the odds of CS was 1.4 (95% CI, 1.1-1.8) for spontaneous labor and 2.0 (95% CI, 1.7-2.3) for induction of labor.
 CONCLUSION:A history of CS was the main contributor to the total CS.
 Reducing primary CS is the first step to lowering the high rate of CS among women with diabetes.
 Nulliparous women were more likely to have CS if they had pregestational diabetes.
 This increase was also evident in all multiparous women giving birth.
 The high rate of preterm births and CS reflects the clinical issues for women with diabetes during pregnancy.